 Royce previously served as a Voice Instructor at the Mercyhurst University D’Angelo Department of Music and as Artistic Director of the D’Angelo Opera Theatre.
 Royce has received a Certificate of Distinction in Vocal Pedagogy from Boston Conservatory at Berklee.
 His students have been cast in leading roles in their school musicals, as well as earned recognition in national competitions and state, regional, and national honor choirs.

 While his Jazz at Lincoln Center debut with Teatro Nuovo was cancelled due to the COVID-19 pandemic, the 2020/2021 season saw Royce in a new recording of Le nozze di Figaro as part of the inaugural season with Social Distance Opera, an extension of Barn Opera.
 He has performed on stage throughout the country with organizations such as the Natchez Festival of Music, Pittsburgh Musical Theater, Painted Sky Opera, and Ohio Light Opera.

-His concert work includes the Baritone and Bass solos for Brahms's Requiem, Fauré’s Requiem, and Mozart’s Coronation Mass.
+His concert work includes the solos for Brahms's Requiem, Fauré’s Requiem, Mozart’s Coronation Mass, and numerous Bach cantatas.

-Royce also serves as an Adjunct Voice Instructor at the Mercyhurst University D’Angelo Department of Music.
 With roots in Norman, OK, he completed his Bachelor of Music at the University of Missouri - Kansas City and his Masters at the University of Houston.
-Royce is currently based in the Pittsburgh area, and loves good food, good wine, and his not-so-good cats, Hamlet and Horatio.
+Royce is currently based in the Philadelphia area, and loves good food, good wine, and his not-so-good cats, Hamlet and Horatio.